 |University of Vermont||1984|

-Prior to that Salmi was CEO and Founder of Atom Entertainment, which sold to Viacom for US$200 million in 2006.
+Salmi was formerly CEO and Founder of Atom Entertainment, which sold to Viacom for US$200 million in 2006.
 In 1998 Salmi established the company’s first brand, AtomFilms, having recognized the promise of short-form content and the use of new digital platforms for its distribution.
 Atom Films is seen today as a pioneer in online video and was one of the first user-generated video sites—years before the advent of YouTube.
 AtomFilms merged with Shockwave.com, the Internet’s first casual games company, in 2000.
 Later renamed Atom Entertainment, the company purchased AddictingGames in 2005, which has become one of the largest casual game companies on the web.